spara/content/posts/practical-cloud-guide/were-moving-to-the-cloud-a-practical-guide-to-cloud-migration/index.md

 ## What’s next

 To start your journey, we’ll start with deploying web applications in Windows Server 2022 and Linux.
 These tutorials demonstrate how to create a cloud instance of a server.
 In addition, you will configure server networking and software and deploy applications using a script to automate the process.
-Start your journey<add link to first tutorial>.
+Start your journey with the first tutorial [Deploy an ASP.NET Core Application on Windows Server with AWS Lightsail](https://www.buildon.aws/posts/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/).